Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Write in your favorite editor.

-• Copy and paste the complete prompt.
+• Copy and paste the full prompt.

 • Or use files: "Read my-prompt.md and implement what it describes".